erdh/adguard-block-list-as-pihole-list/README.md

-# AdGuard DNS filter as for PiHole
+# AdGuard filter as for PiHole

 In this is a project to make AdGuard and AdGuard Home's filtering rule useable with PiHole